afs202005277/JetpackJoyride/docs/README.md

 **The Pattern**

 The singleton pattern aims to fix this issue by insuring that a class has only one instance, while providing a global access point to this instance.
-Making the controller constructor private and creating a static creation method that acts as a constructor solves this problem, because the static method calls the private constructor and every time it is called again, it returns the cached object.
+Making the controller's constructor private and creating a static creation method that acts as a constructor solves this problem, because the static method calls the private constructor and every time it is called again, it returns the stored object.

 **Implementation**